sagi21805/LearnixOS-Book/src/ch02-01-legacy-legacy-legacy.md

 This legacy may come in multiple shapes, like bios interrupts, magic numbers and things that are needed to be initialized and most of this stuff will be covered in this chapter.

 > **Note:** from now on, each of the code blocks will be structured as they are in the real project,
-> so if there are files or folders that will seem irrelevant, they will be used in the future and our current project structure will change as stated bellow.
+> and every time a code file will have a path in it, that will be the same path in the real project.
+> For example, our first stage will be located in the <u>kernel/stages/first_stage</u> directory.
 >
-> Our first stage will be located in the `kernel/stages/first_stage` directory, our 16_bit target in the `build/targets` directory and the linker script in the `build/linker_scripts` directory.
-The `Cargo.toml` in the root of the project will include a [`workspace`](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) definition which will include all of the crates from our project.
+> Our project structure will include the following directories
 >
+> - kernel -> For the kernel code, and booting stages.
+> - shared -> Shared crates that are relevant for multiple cases.
+> - build  -> Will include build utilities, like targets, linker scripts and more.
+>
-> We will also create a `shared/common` crate that will include common code for all of our crates, like constants and enums.
+> The <u>Cargo.toml</u> in the root of the project will include a [`workspace`](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) definition which will include all of the crates from our project.
+>

 ## Basic Initialization

 At the start of our code, we want to zero out all of the [`memory segments`](https://en.wikipedia.org/wiki/X86_memory_segmentation#Real_mode) in our machine, so all of the addresses that we will access will not be manipulated by the segments.
 This manipulation can happen if the segments are not 0, because the address translation process of the cpu for general is as follows
 ```
-Physical address = Segment * 0x10 + Specified Address
+Physical address = (Segment * 0x10) + Specified Address

 // For example, if we want to fetch data,
 // and the data segment is 0x1000 and we want data at address 0x2000.